-- seek additional funding as required to support the milestones described previously and our operations generally; - · work with our large scale manufacturing partners to scale up production of product compliant with current good manufacturing practices ("cGMP"), which activities will be ongoing as we seek to advance toward, enter into, and, if successful, subsequently increase commercialization activities; - · further clinical development of our product platform; - · pursue regulatory clearance for commercialization; - · continue to expand and enhance our financial and operational reporting and controls; - · seek commercial partnerships; - expand and enhance our intellectual property portfolio by filing new patent applications, obtaining allowances on currently filed patent applications, and/or adding to our trade secrets in self-assembly, manufacturing, analytical methods and formulation, which activities will be ongoing as we seek to expand our product candidate portfolio; and - · obtain regulatory input into subsequent clinical trial designs; - assess our self-assembling peptide platforms in order to identify and select product candidates for advancement into development.
+- · seek additional funding as required to support the milestones described previously and our operations generally; - work with our large scale manufacturing partners to scale up production of product compliant with current good manufacturing practices ("cGMP"), which activities will be ongoing as we seek to advance toward, enter into, and, if successful, subsequently increase commercialization activities; - · further clinical development of our product platform; - pursue regulatory clearance for commercialization; - · continue to expand and enhance our financial and operational reporting and controls; - · seek commercial partnerships; - expand and enhance our intellectual property portfolio by filing new patent applications, obtaining allowances on currently filed patent applications, and/or adding to our trade secrets in self-assembly, manufacturing, analytical methods and formulation, which activities will be ongoing as we seek to expand our product candidate portfolio; - · obtain regulatory input into subsequent clinical trial designs; - assess our self-assembling peptide platforms in order to identify and select product candidates for advancement into development.

-As of November 14, 2017, we believe that the Company has cash on hand to meet its anticipated cash requirements into the fourth quarter of Fiscal 2018.
-Notwithstanding this, depending upon additional input from EU and US regulatory authorities, as well as the potential for more than one regulatory filing and approval Fiscal 2018, we may need to raise additional capital prior to the fourth quarter of Fiscal 2018.
-In addition, our estimated capital requirements potentially could increase significantly if a number of risks relating to conducting these activities were to occur, including without limitation those set forth under the heading "RISK FACTORS" in this filing.
+We believe that the Company has cash on hand to meet its anticipated cash requirements into the third quarter of fiscal 2019.
+Notwithstanding this, depending upon additional input from EU and US regulatory authorities, we may need to raise additional capital prior to the third quarter of Fiscal 2019.
+In addition to the foregoing, our estimated capital requirements potentially could increase significantly if a number of risks relating to conducting these activities were to occur, including without limitation those set forth under the heading "RISK FACTORS" in this filing.